The College of Nurses of Ontario (CNO) is the regulatory body for nursing practice in Ontario.

 The CNO regulates nursing to protect the public interest and sets requirements to enter the profession, establishes and enforces standards of nursing practice, and assures the quality of practice of the profession and the continuing competence of nurses.

 In Ontario, nursing is categorized in two groups: Registered Nurse (RN) and Registered Practical Nurse (RPN).

-There are six classes of registration: General, Temporary, Special Assignment, Extended, Retired and Transitional.
-For a full description of each class of registration, please visit the CNO website.
+There are six classes of registration: General, Extended, Temporary, Special Assignment, Emergency Assignment and Non-Practicing.

 For further details, please visit the College of Nurses of Ontario website.